Sordid Lives

 Sordid Lives is a 2000 American black comedy film written and directed by Del Shores, in his directorial debut.
-It is based on his 1996 play, which is inspired by Shore's own coming out experience, and about a Texas family coming together in the aftermath of the matriarch's death.
+It is based on his 1996 play -- inspired by Shore's own coming out experience -- about a Texas family coming together in the aftermath of the matriarch's death.
 Produced independently, filming took place in Los Angeles on a $500,000 budget in late 1999.
 It was shot digitally that was later transferred to 35mm film.

 It premiered at the Palm Beach International Film Festival on February 4, 2000.
 It was given a limited eight-theater release in the United States on May 11, 2001, that ran until April 2003 and grossed $1.1 million.
 Reviews from critics were negative, but was described as later gaining cult status.

 It was followed by a television series, Sordid Lives: The Series (2008), and a film, A Very Sordid Wedding (2017).

 Premise

 A family from a small Texas town must come to grips with the accidental death of the elderly family matriarch during a clandestine meeting in a motel room with her much younger married neighbor.
 The woman's family must deal with their own demons while preparing for what could be an embarrassing funeral.